 Criminal records constitute a significant barrier for formerly incarcerated people who are seeking employment and wish to resume their lives.
 Law 9361, passed in January of 2017, reformed the court registry in Costa Rica, providing an option for criminal records to be eliminated.
 The opportunity to erase one’s criminal record is based on criteria that takes into account the length of the sentence, the offense committed and, when relevant, the “situation of vulnerability” of the offender.

 Metzineres: Sheltering and Empowering Women who use Drugs, Survivors of Violence

 The Metzineres shelter in Barcelona, Spain is a model with a comprehensive and holistic approach for women and gender non-conforming people who use drugs.
 This project came into being in 2017 in Barcelona as the first program exclusively for women and gender non-conforming people in multiple situations of vulnerability, which include experiences of violence and trauma.
 The project currently serves more than 220 women, with the goal of creating direct and immediate access to flexible responses tailored to each person’s particularities, in keeping with their expectations, concerns, curiosities, interests, and needs.

 The “SÜTIK” Program: Supporting and Empowering People who use Drugs in Estonia

-Initiated in 2018, the SÜTIK program in Estonia enables police officers to refer people who use drugs who have committed a drug-related offence to a support person, as an alternative to punishment.
-The program provides peer counselling, support and voluntary referrals to health and social programs as needed in order to improve coping skills, health outcomes, opportunities for finding and retaining employment, and the overall quality of life of people who use drugs.
+Initiated in 2018, the SÜTIK program in Estonia enables police officers to refer people who use drugs who have committed a drug-related offense to a support person, as an alternative to punishment.
+The program provides peer counseling, support and voluntary referrals to health and social programs as needed in order to improve coping skills, health outcomes, opportunities for finding and retaining employment, and the overall quality of life of people who use drugs.
 The findings to date indicate that women are more likely to stay actively engaged with the program than men.
 Promising results from the pilot project have led to the program’s expansion.